 On servers which do not use views, this file is named managed-keys.bind.
-When views are in use, there will be a separate managed keys database for each view; the filename will be a hash of the view name followed by the suffix .mkeys.
+When views are in use, there will be a separate managed keys database for each view; the filename will be the view name (or, if a view name contains characters which would make it illegal as a filename, a hash of the view name), followed by the suffix .mkeys.

 When the key database is changed, the zone is updated.
-As with any other dynamic zone, changes will be written into a journal file, e.g., managed-keys.bind.jnl.
+As with any other dynamic zone, changes will be written into a journal file, e.g., managed-keys.bind.jnl or internal. mkeys.jnl.
 Changes are committed to the master file as soon as possible afterward; this will usually occur within 30 seconds.
 So, whenever named is using automatic key maintenance, the zone file and journal file can be expected to exist in the working directory.
 (For this reason among others, the working directory should be always be writable by named.)